 3.2.1.
-First Report (11/08/2021)
+First Report (26/08/2021)

-- The site is subject to zoning objective A, which seeks 'to protect and/or improve residential amenity'. - Residential development is permitted in principle under the zoning objective of the site. - The main issues for consideration are compliance with policy, visual impact, residential amenity, trees and landscaping, access and parking, and drainage. - The Planning Authority must be satisfied that the development is compatible with the overall policies and objectives for the zone and would not have undesirable effects. - The 4 no. dwellings exceed the target floor areas set out in the Quality Housing for Sustainable Communities Guidelines (2007). - The garden areas proposed vary across the 4 no. dwellings due to the site's irregular shape.
+- The site is subject to zoning objective A, which seeks 'to protect and/or improve residential amenity'. - Residential development is permitted in principle under the zoning objective of the site. - The main issues for consideration are compliance with policy, visual impact, residential amenity, trees and landscaping, access and parking, and drainage. - The Planning Authority must be satisfied that the development is compatible with the overall policies and objectives for the zone and would not have undesirable effects. - The 4 no. dwellings exceed the target floor areas set out in the Quality Housing for Sustainable Communities Guidelines (2007). - The garden areas proposed vary across the 4 no. dwellings due to the site's irregular shape. - The inclusion of the side passage areas in the total private amenity spaces for the dwellings is not acceptable.